 The Low-Income Housing Tax Credit (LIHTC) Program, created by the Tax Reform Act of 1986, is intended to encourage the construction or rehabilitation of low-income rental units.
-The regulations which govern this Program are contained in Section 42 of the Internal Revenue Code ("Section 42-IRC").
+The regulations which govern this Program are contained in Section 42 of the Internal Revenue Code (IRC).
 This Program provides Federal tax credits to qualified project owners who agree to maintain all or a portion of a project's units for low-income individuals or families.
 The State of Hawaii created a State Low-Income Housing Tax Credit which is equal to fifty percent (50%) of the Federal tax credit allocated to a project.
 The Hawaii Housing Finance and Development Corporation (HHFDC) has been designated as the agency responsible for the administration of both Federal and State Low-Income Housing Tax Credit Programs for the State of Hawaii.

-In accordance with Section 42 of the IRC, the Omnibus Spending Bill of 2000, Omnibus Budget Reconciliation Act of 1989, the Budget Reconciliation Bill of 1990 and the Housing and Economic Recovery Act of 2008, the HHFDC developed this "Qualified Allocation Plan" (QAP) which sets forth (1) the criteria to evaluate and allocate tax credits to projects which best meet the housing needs of the State and preferences required by Section 42 of the IRC, and (2) the procedure to monitor for compliance with the provisions of the LIHTC Program.
+In accordance with Section 42 of the IRC, the HHFDC developed this Qualified Allocation Plan (QAP) which sets forth (1) the criteria to evaluate and allocate tax credits to projects which best meet the housing needs of the State and preferences required by Section 42 of the IRC, and (2) the procedure to monitor for compliance with the provisions of the LIHTC Program.

-This allocation plan shall be effective for reservations and awards of LIHTC for the calendar years 20153 and 2014.
-The QAPallocation plan is subject to amendment by the HHFDC Board of Directors.
+This allocation plan shall be effective for reservations and awards of LIHTC for the calendar year 2015.
+The QAP is subject to amendment by the HHFDC Board of Directors.